Overview

 How it works at a glance

-- Scan — after unboxing, the customer scans the QR code printed on the product or packaging.
+- Scan — after purchasing, the customer scans the QR code printed on the product or packaging, or accesses the Brij-hosted flow through digital distribution channels like link-in-bio or ads.

-- Register — they submit a short registration on a Brij-hosted flow (email, purchase details), unlocking warranty and perks.
+- Register — they submit a short registration on the Brij-hosted flow (email, purchase details), unlocking warranty and perks.

 - Attribute — Brij ingests the registration, transforms it into a Meta purchase event, and POSTs it to the Conversions API.